Mentoring

 -

-Partners for Change will regularly follow up with you, your mentee, and their parent/guardian.
+will regularly follow up with you, your mentee, and their parent/guardian.
 We also offer ongoing training opportunities, periodic mentor events, and are always available to provide support as needed.